xaenou/origami-media/README.md

-# Origmai Video Bot Plugin
+# Origmai Video Maubot Matrix Plugin

 The purpose of this bot is to process and display videos for matrix servers when a url is posted or a command is directly used on it.